In the Hidden Sanctuary: A Meeting with Sekhmet

 “The silence in the room isn’t empty; it is full of her.”

 The fine hairs on my arms rise.
 It feels less like I am looking at a statue and more like I am standing before a presence that has consented to be still, for now.
 Her lioness face is not snarling.
 It is serene, impossibly ancient, and utterly pitiless.
 The sun disk on her head is a cold, stone crown.
-The sceptre she holds is not just a symbol of power, but a reminder of who wields it.
+The scepter she holds is not just a symbol of power but a reminder of who wields it.

 I take a step closer.
 My breath is too loud.
 The scrape of my sandal on the stone floor is a jarring intrusion on the sacred quiet.
 I stop, and the silence rushes back in, thicker than before.
 I dare to place my hand lightly on her arm… almost expecting a reaction… in this place, anything feels possible.